orizens/orizens.com/src/pages/blog/2015-07-10-write-angular-2-components-in-angular-1.md

 ### Preface: The Echoes Project

-<a href="http://github.com/orizens/echoes" target="_blank">Echoes</a> is an open source project that i&#8217;ve recently converted to AngularJS.
+<a href="http://github.com/orizens/echoes" target="_blank">Echoes</a> is an open source project that i've recently converted to AngularJS.
 Essentialy, It is a media player aims to delier a <a href="http://echotu.be" target="_blank">great user experience in listening and watching videos from youtube</a>.
 It also serves as a code playground for experimenting with various solutions.

 Echoes is composed of several modules.
 I like the modular approach, which is described nicely with the concpet of web components.
 I <a href="http://orizens.com/wp/topics/web-components-routing-style-with-angular-1-x/" target="_blank">wrote before</a> about how I see and integrate this approach in some of the modules in Echoes.